'El Chapo' juror says panelists regularly broke judge's order

 “I had told them if you saw what happened in the news, just make sure that the judge is coming in and he's gonna ask us, so keep a straight face," the juror said.
 "So he did indeed come to our room and ask us if we knew, and we all denied it, obviously.”

-The juror insisted that the horrifying accusation, and other media reports on the case, did not impact the final verdicts.
+The juror insisted that the horrifying accusation, and other media reports on the case, did not have an impact on the final verdicts.

 “We did talk about it.
 Jurors were like, you know, ‘If it was true, it was obviously disgusting, you know, totally wrong.
 But if it's not true, whatever, it's not true,’ ” the juror recalled to Vice News.